Brogolem35/cgrip/README.md

 - It is only tested on MBAACC on Linux.
 Further testing would be appreciated.

-- Sprites with type_id of 4 have artifacts.

 - Packaging resources is not implemented yet.

 - `--tile_width` argument does nothing.